Course Structure and Venues

 This stage of Young Strings offers a unique opportunity for emerging string players to develop strong musicianship and ensemble skills.
 There is no instrumental tuition at this stage.
 Pupils play in a large string orchestra, have lessons in Dalcroze and Kodály, and are given the opportunity to take part in chamber music, masterclasses and performances.

-Stage 3 is taught at RNCM on Oxford Road.
+Stage 3 is taught at the RNCM on Oxford Road.
 This is an inspiring environment for young musicians and offers excellent facilities.